ARPA-E

 Grant in 2023

-The University of Florida is a public land-grant research institution located in Gainesville, Florida, established in 1853.
-It offers a diverse range of educational programs, including associate, bachelor's, master's, doctoral, and professional degrees across various fields such as languages, arts, sciences, engineering, and media.
-Additionally, the university provides options for distance education and part-time studies.
-With endowment assets valued at $730.6 million, the University of Florida is committed to advancing knowledge and fostering research initiatives.
+The University of Florida, established in 1853, is a public research university located in Gainesville, Florida.
+It offers a wide range of academic programs, conferring associate, bachelor's, master's, doctoral, and professional degrees across various disciplines, including languages, arts, sciences, engineering, and media.
+The university is renowned for its research activities and holds an endowment of $730.6 million.

 Flexnode